UoACourseWiki/webpage/README.md

 * Core Framework - ReactJS
 * UI Library - Material-ui
 * Package management - npm (nodeJS)
-* RESTApi handler - Axios
+* RESTfulApi handler - Axios
-* Testing - Jest
+* Testing - @testing-library/react

 ## Backend
 * Core RESTful Service - C# and .netCore
 * Database - postgreSQL
+* Testing - XUnit

 ## Unit Testing
 We have a several unit tests using Jest to test our frontend components, frontend services and inner functions to make sure they return acceptable results on code changes and won't break our applications.

+## Backend Testing
+We tested if the course is imported correctly and user can get correct information from courses API.
+But they're integration tests, so markers need to set up environment to test correctly.

 ## Version Control
 * Version control - Git